 That’s basically what I did with blogging, since back in 2009 blogging was an up-and-coming trend.
 There are a host of reasons why that was true, but I’m not going to go into that here.
 But suffice it to say that even in the worst of economic times, there are always growth areas that you can jump into.

 For example, during the Great Depression of the 1930s, radio and movie houses were booming (while vaudeville theaters were closing in droves).
 The automobile industry was continuing to grow steadily, though not nearly as rapidly as it did in the 1920s.
 Meanwhile, skyscrapers were still being built in the large cities.
 Few people realize that the Empire State building, the tallest building in the world for the next 40 years, was completed in 1932.
-That was at the very bottom of the depression.
+That was at the very bottom of the Great Depression.

 If you’re looking for ideas for a business, study the trends.
 Look for areas of growth.
 Some will be a continuation of trends from the most recent expansion.
 But some will spring up in response to a declining economy (which is really what I think was the primary driver with blogging, it was a place people could turn to for survival topics that the mainstream media didn’t or wouldn’t cover).